 Just salt and pepper the tuna, place it in the pan with garlic cloves and olive oil.
 Simmer gently until it’s as done as you like.
 Well done (solid opaque throughout like canned) is good for keeping in the fridge for a few days to add chunks to your salads, make a sandwich or snack on.
 It’s wonderful for serving to company.

 Don’t think it’s too “good” for a classic tuna sandwich.
-Make a tuna salad sandwich with or without may0 (the olive oil with bind it somewhat), add lots of greens, hard cooked egg, celery and something acidic like olives, pickles, lemon juice, or capers.
+Make a tuna salad sandwich with or without mayo (the olive oil will bind it somewhat), add lots of greens, hard cooked egg, celery and something acidic like olives, pickles, lemon juice, or capers.
 Outrageously good on crusty bread or crackers.

 It’s important to use a pan that’s not too big, just wide enough to fit the tuna.
 If you do, you’ll be using and wasting a lot of olive oil.